oscarm524/Python_Programming_for_Data_Science/README.md

 ## Dates and Time

-This notebook cover the following tasks:
+This notebook covers the following tasks:

     - Converting strings to date-time object
     - Defining time zones